FuelLabs/fuel-docs/src/developer-quickstart.md

 ```

 > **Note**
-> You should use generated address and private key.
+> You should use the generated address and private key.

 Save the private key, you will need this later to set it as a string value for a variable `WALLET_SECRET` in your `App.tsx` file.
 More on that below.